dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_4/Part8_Market/index.md

 weight: 3
 ---

-Operation Trundle Wagon gathered to discuss what they might want to trade in the Underdark market within the Warrens.
-They pooled their items, determining they could offer:

-Silvius: A potion of poison, a potion of fire giant mind control, a potion of diminution, a +1 shortsword, and a scroll of heat metal.

-Czolg: A potion of heroism.

-Oscorn: A scroll of protection against undead.

-Kalinar: A scroll of tongues, a scroll of Tasha’s Hideous Laughter, and their most prized possession, a vorpal scimitar.
-The group believed this scimitar could be their key to securing a meeting with Asperdis.

-Fenurris had nothing to trade but was keen to see what was available.

-In return, they sought specific items:

-Oscorn: A better shield.

-Czolg: A better shield.

-Kalinar: Nothing specific but open to anything of interest.

-Fennuris: Nothing.

-Silvius: Mithril half plate.

-Beyond their main objectives, they remained open to any rare or useful finds.
+Operation Trundle Wagon gathered in a quiet alcove of the warrens, their voices hushed but eager as they discussed their trading prospects.
+With the underdark market before them, they carefully laid out their goods, pooling their items to maximize their trade potential.
+Silvius examined his collection, which included a Potion of Poison, a Potion of Fire Giant Mind Control, a Potion of Diminution, a +1 Shortsword, and a Scroll of Heat Metal.
+Czolg had a Potion of Heroism, while Oscorn carried a Scroll of Protection Against Undead.
+Kalinar contributed two spell scrolls, one of Tongues and another of Tasha’s Hideous Laughter.
+Fenurris had nothing to trade, but their most prized possession was a Vorpal Scimitar, an item so rare and valuable that they speculated it could be their key to gaining an audience with Asperdis himself.

+After securing their wares, the group discussed what they sought in return.
+Oscorn and Czolg both aimed to acquire better shields to enhance their defenses.
+Silvius hoped to find Mithril Half Plate armor to improve his protection while maintaining his mobility.
+Kalinar and Fenurris had no particular needs but remained open to any unique or powerful items they might come across in the market.
+Though focused on their primary needs, everyone remained interested in acquiring items of particular use or intrigue.

+Before heading into the market, Czolg took a moment to speak with Xilrath and Talindra about the Great City of the drow.

-As they prepared, Czolg questioned their two drow companions, Talindra and Xilrath, about the Great City.
-Xilrath explained, "It’s the city of the drow.
-The home of the drow.
-Most are worshipers of Lolth.
-The battle right now between the houses is because there is a belief that one house should be in charge.
-The belief differs among the houses."
+“It’s the city of the drow.
+The home of our people,” Xilrath explained.
+“Most worship Lolth.
+The battle between the houses stems from the belief that one should rule over all, but not everyone agrees on which house that should be.”

-Silvius eyed them curiously.
-"What do you believe?"
+Silvius raised an eyebrow.
+“And what do you believe?”

-Xilrath hesitated before replying.
-"We want to get out of it.
-We just want to live our lives.
-We hope trade will get us out with enough money.
-Once, we ran into a beholder."
+Talindra’s expression was unreadable, but Xilrath answered plainly.
+“We want out.
+To escape the politics and the bloodshed.
+We just want to live.
+Trade might be our way out.
+That, and…” she hesitated.
+“Once, we ran into a beholder.”

-Czolg, ever curious, leaned in.
-"What is in the vault?"
+Czolg, ever curious, leaned forward.
+“And the vault?
+What’s in it?”

-The two drow exchanged glances, confusion flickering across their faces.

-"Vault?..."
-Talindra murmured.
-The two stepped away for a hushed discussion before returning.
-Xilrath clarified, "The vault isn’t a safe place to store things.
-It’s a chamber that contains the drow—that includes the Great City.
-The vault itself… there are different academies, different trading areas, mining businesses, and other companies.
-As you head north to the Great Wall, you reach the city.
-Beyond the river are the houses.
-The houses protect the Fane of Lolth, where the queen resides… the Spider Queen."
+The two drow exchanged a glance before stepping away for a whispered conversation.
+When they returned, Xilrath’s expression was serious.
+“The vault isn’t a treasure hoard—it’s the drow’s domain.
+The Great City itself.
+It’s more than just a city; it holds different academies, trading hubs, and mining operations.
+The houses protect the Fane of Lolth, where the queen resides.”

-"How far is the vault from here?"
-Czolg pressed.
+“How far are we from the vault?”
+Czolg asked.

-"You came past the checkpoint…" Kalinar mused.
+“You’re about a third of the way there,” Xilrath replied.
+“The checkpoint you passed through… not everyone makes it through that.”

+Kalinar smirked.
+“One step at a time, and a little luck.”

+Xilrath chuckled.
+“Luck indeed.
+Few make it this far unscathed.”

+Czolg pressed further.
+“We heard there’s a forge in the vault.
+Any details?”

 Xilrath nodded.
-"You are about a third of the way to the vault.
-How have you found your way around?"

-"One step at a time," Kalinar answered with a smirk.
-"You’ve been quite lucky.
-You seem to be on the right path."

-Czolg, still hungry for knowledge, asked, "We hear there is a forge in the vault.
-Any more details on that?"

-Xilrath shrugged.
-"The city does have forges, of course.
-To make weapons to protect the city."

-"How welcoming is the city?
-If traders are accepted, maybe we would be too?"
-Czolg suggested.

-"Most are drow, but others stay if they have use," Xilrath admitted.

-Kalinar then inquired about the Black Guardians, but Xilrath only grew suspicious.
-"Who said anything about Black Guardians?"

-"We heard it’s a route," Kalinar responded cautiously.

-"Do you know where they reside?"

-"We only heard it was on the way, past the drow gate," Kalinar admitted.

-Czolg pivoted to a new topic.
-"And the Shrine of Kuo-Toa?"

-Xilrath pointed down a hallway.
-"That is their home.
-We don’t mess with them.
-We let them do their thing.
-They have powers that cannot be fathomed."

-Kalinar raised a brow.
-"We heard they worship large gods."

-Xilrath’s gaze darkened.
-"They make gods."

-With that sobering thought lingering, Czolg shifted the conversation to the river crossing.
-"Can you tell us about the river crossing?"

-Xilrath responded, "The Swarvejet?"
-The team collectively struggled to pronounce it properly, each attempting their own variations—"Swarmjet," "Smarjit," "Suavejetty"—to Xilrath’s clear amusement.

-"Last I knew, the crossing was a toll bridge," he explained.
-"Maybe it has changed."

-"What was the toll before?"
-Silvius asked.

-"Just some money.
-It’s a smaller market, so maybe it's different this time.
-I’m sure they will explain it to you."

-Before heading into the market, the team noticed Shadowscar growing nervous.
-Silvius gently placed Czolg’s arm around Shadowscar and reassured him, "The big guy will take care of you."

-They entered the bustling market filled with drow, kuo-toa, bugbears, hobgoblins, and orcs, all chattering and trading.
-The team lined up to speak with Dana.
-Shadowscar instinctively tucked himself close to Oscorn.

-"Oh, you arrived," Dana greeted them.

-"We have!"
-Silvius replied with enthusiasm.

-"I know we need to talk, but I have matters to attend to here for now.
-As a show of trust to the Warrens, we know you have things, but we will let you pass."

-Each member of OTW had a similar exchange with Dana before they fully entered the market.
-They took stock of the available vendors:

-A female drow selling tools.

-A male drow selling apothecary goods.

-A kuo-toa preparing and serving exotic food.

-An orc with a stall full of weapons and armor.

-Another kuo-toa selling hunting and fishing gear.

-A drow with books, writings, and parchments.

-A human merchant with a mishmash of trinkets and flea market-style goods.

-Their first stop was the orc’s stall.

-"Oye, what can I help you with?" the orc asked, introducing himself as Umak Goz.

-Silvius inquired about powerful or unusual items, but Umak admitted, "I only have standard weapons.
-But I do have something fun—real and fake manacles."

-Silvius smirked.
-"I like options.
-I’ll take both."

-They discussed shields and light armor, striking a tentative deal, with Umak promising, "I’ll do the manacles for 72 gold if you come back tomorrow."

-Their next stop was Glubglub, the kuo-toa vendor.
-"Oh, there is great fishing to be found around here," he exclaimed excitedly.

-Silvius, skeptical, asked, "Fishing gear?
-I haven’t seen anywhere for fishing."

-"You have to know where to look!"
-Glubglub boasted, naming various deep-dwelling fish.

-"If you’re interested in fishing down here, you need a boat," he warned.
-"The river runs all the way to the Sunless Sea, and if you’re not careful, you’ll end up there."

-They moved to Stanmore’s Emporium, where they exchanged playful banter with the eccentric merchant and bought all six of his prized flashbangs for 400 gold.

-The team then visited Falleron, the apothecary, where Silvius bartered his rare potion of diminution for a selection of potions, including greater healing and antitoxins.

-Finally, they approached the book vendor, where Oscorn traded for a drow heritage book.
-Silvius exchanged one of their adventure books for another reading tome and purchased various specialty inks.

-With their trading complete, they regrouped, preparing for the next leg of their journey.
+“Of course.
+The city forges weapons to arm its defenders.
+Quality work.”

+The market was a lively place, filled with an assortment of traders and vendors, each offering something different.
+The group moved through the bustling stalls, taking in the sights and smells of the underground commerce.

+At the orc’s stall, Silvius eyed the displayed weapons.
+“Got anything powerful or unusual?” he asked.

+Umak Goz, the burly orc vendor, chuckled.
+“Most of what I have is standard, but…” He leaned in conspiratorially.
+“I do have something fun.
+Real and fake manacles.”

+Silvius grinned.
+“I like options.
+I’ll take both.”

+Czolg and Oscorn inquired about shields, and Umak promised to check his storage.
+“Come back tomorrow.
+I’ll have something for you.”

+Next, they visited Glubglub, the enthusiastic kuo-toa merchant selling hunting and fishing gear.
+Silvius, ever curious, asked, “I haven’t seen much water around here.
+Is there really fishing?”

+“Oh yes!”
+Glubglub beamed.
+“Plenty of fishing if you know where to look.
+Hunting, too.”

+Silvius pressed further.
+“Any good spots between here and the Great City?”

+Glubglub nodded excitedly.
+“The barge isn’t what it used to be, but east and west of here, there are still good spots.
+Most go by boat.”
+His eyes glinted with warning.
+“You must be careful.
+The river flows to the Sunless Sea.
+If you’re not careful, you’ll end up there.”

+Silvius frowned.
+“The surface ocean?”

+Glubglub shook his head.
+“Different one.
+The Sunless Sea.
+It’ll carry you away.
+Best to stay on land.”

+At Stanmore’s Emporium, the eccentric human merchant greeted them with enthusiasm.
+“This is a sight to see!”

+Silvius chuckled.
+“I agree.”

+Stanmore’s wares included pocket watches, perfumes, intricate boxes, and a collection of sparkling rocks.
+He gestured proudly.
+“Ah, my best seller—flashbangs.”

+Silvius wasted no time.
+“I’ll take all six.”

+As they finalized their trade, Stanmore grinned.
+“Why pay more?
+Visit Stanmore’s!”

+Silvius laughed and added, “Why pay more?
+Check out Stanmore!
+Wares of wonder, spells of lore!
+From potions deep to trinkets grand, finest goods in all the land!”

+Stanmore clapped along, delighted.
+“Well said, traveler!”

+At the apothecary stall, Falleron the drow inspected Silvius’ Potion of Diminution with wide eyes.
+“Where did you get this?”

+Kalinar remained vague.
+“We’ve been many places.”

+Falleron’s voice lowered.
+“Are you willing to part with it?”

+Silvius nodded.
+“Apples to apples.”

+Falleron led them to a back room, presenting various potions.
+“Antitoxins, climbing potions, gaseous form, alchemist’s fire…”

+Oscorn picked up the antitoxins.
+“These could be useful.”

+After a brief negotiation, the team secured potions of greater healing and various supplies.

+Their final stop was the book stall, run by a drow trader with a pin of bone, marking her as a trader from House Eclavdra—the house that had sent giants to the surface.

+Oscorn perused her collection.
+“Anything on politics or history?”

+She retrieved a book.
+“A heritage book on Elserves and Everhate.”

+Oscorn handed over his parchment in trade.
+“I’ll take it.”

+Silvius, always one for stories, inquired, “Can I trade a fiction book for a fiction book?”

+The trader smiled.
+“Of course.”

+Silvius exchanged a copy of Tales of the Giants for a drow novel, then ordered vials of glowing, invisible, and stink ink along with a fine quill.

+With each deal struck, Operation Trundle Wagon further ingrained themselves in the warrens, weaving their names into the underground currents of trade and power.
+The market had so far provided them with supplies, information, and new connections—but it also raised new questions.
+What lay ahead in the vault?
+Who truly ruled the Great City?
+And what role did Asperdis play in the shadows of the underdark?